Chocolate-Dipped Banana Bread Truffles

 3. Using your hands, roll the banana bread/cream cheese mixture into even balls 1-2 inches in diameter.
 (This should produce about 60 balls, but there is no need to be precise here – make them larger or smaller if you prefer.)
 Place the balls on a wax-paper-lined baking sheet and refrigerate for at least 30 minutes, but as long as overnight.

-4. Melt 7 ounces of the chocolate in a double-boiler or in the microwave (stopping every 10 seconds to stir the chocolate so that it does not overheat and dry out).
-Roughly chop 2 ounces of the remaining chocolate into small pieces.
+4. Melt 7 oz of the chocolate in a double-boiler or in the microwave (stopping every 10 seconds to stir the chocolate so that it does not overheat and dry out).
+Roughly chop 2 oz of the remaining chocolate into small pieces.
 Add the chopped chocolate to the melted chocolate and stir well to combine.
 The chopped chocolate should melt and it should all become shiny and smooth.
 (If it doesn’t all melt, heat it just a bit longer until it does.)

 5. Dip the chilled banana bread balls in the melted chocolate and gently transfer the balls between two forks to allow excess chocolate to drip back into the bowl.
 Return the chocolate-dipped balls to the wax paper.
 Using the 1 oz. of reserved chocolate gently grate a few shavings over each truffle before the chocolate hardens.